mindsandcompany/cline-for-genos/cli/README.md

 ## Configuration

-Cline can be configured through:
+CLINE-for-Genos can be configured through:

 -   Environment variables
 -   Configuration files